multimediaeval/2019-Emotion-and-Theme-Recognition-in-Music-Task/README.md

 Participants should develop their systems using the provided [training](https://github.com/MTG/jamendo-dataset/blob/master/data/splits/split-0/autotagging_moodtheme-train.tsv) and [validation](https://github.com/MTG/jamendo-dataset/blob/master/data/splits/split-0/autotagging_moodtheme-validation.tsv) splits.

+We place no restrictions on the use of 3rd party datasets for the development of the systems.
+In this case, we ask the participants to also provide a baseline system using only data from the official training/validation set.

 ## Submissions and evaluation
 Participants should generate predictions for the [test split](https://github.com/MTG/jamendo-dataset/blob/master/data/splits/split-0/autotagging_moodtheme-test.tsv) and submit those to the task organizers.